makerbbq/makerbbq.github.io/pages/getting-started.md

 Why Oak?
 It has a mild flavor, and relatively light smokey-ness.
 Other woods can be mixed in to add more flavor, but Oak is the source of heat.

-# The Offset Smoker
+# The Smoker

+At [MakerBBQ][] we have two types of smokers, one is an Offset smoker, the other is a Vertical smoker.
+If you're starting out, Vertical smokers are the best entry class smoker you can get.
+They are relatively cheap new, can usually be picked up on Craigslist for even less, and are easier to use.
+How are they easier to use?

+Two reasons, physics and fire.
+Physics favors the vertical nature of the smoker, heat rises.
+There is a much lower level of inefficiency in the amount of heat generated vs. heat received by the food.
+The second reason verticals are easier is fire.
+Most verticals don't have an all wood fire, they use a charcoal fire to generate the heat, but with wood blocks for generating the smoke.
+In an offset, that is running all wood, you have to manage your heat vs smoke ratio.

-Because we prefer wood fires, we tend to use Offset Smokers.
+That said we prefer wood fires, and so we tend to use Offset Smokers for larger and longer cooks.
+Since we own both, we wouldn't use the vertical for brisket.
 An offset smoker has two chambers, a fire box and a cook box.
 The fire box has a fire, which produces smoke, which travels into the cook box and that indirect heat raises the temperature of the cook box.

 # The Meat